FauzanNR/marathon-envs/README.md

 To do so:

-1. Open the scene found in `Assets > ProceduralGeneration > 2.GenerateTrainingEnvFromAnimatedCharacter.unity`
+1. Open the scene found in `Assets > MarathonController > 2.GenerateTrainingEnvFromAnimatedCharacter.unity`

 2. Add the animated character that you prefer